telerik/xaml-docs/controls/raddataform/validation/validation.md

 	End Property
 	{{endregion}}

 The definition of the DataFormDataField should be like follows:

 #### __[XAML] Example 3: Defining the DataFormDataField__

-{{region raddataform-validation_4}}
+	{{region raddataform-validation_2}}
 	<telerik:DataFormDateField Label="Starting date" DataMemberBinding="{Binding StartingDate, Mode=TwoWay, ValidatesOnExceptions=True, NotifyOnValidationError=True}"/>
 	{{endregion}}

-Once the validation is performed, the RadDataForm will be displayed as the image below:
+Once the validation is performed, the RadDataForm will be displayed as in the image below:

 ![](images/RadDataForm_Validation3.png)